jhumelsine/jhumelsine.github.io/_posts/2024-05-12-interpreter-design-pattern-production.md

 ```

 A few highlights:
+* The DSL was imperative.
+If I had stayed with the original structure of the slide deck rules, then the DSL may have been declarative.
 * `main` would be the first `action` executed, much like `main()` in Java or C++.
 * `main` references named `condition`s and `action`s: `isHighPriority`, `highPriorityRouting` and `lowPriorityRouting`.
 Unlike most modern languages where definitions can be referenced before being defined, in this DSL, they must be declared and defined before being referenced.
 Therefore, `main` was always at the bottom of the script.
 I could have enhanced the DSL to allow declaration/definition and reference to be independent, but it wasn’t worth the effort.
 * The concrete condition and action names were handles to their class names in the implementation language.
-I added parentheses in the DSL so that object for each object could be initialized as needed within the context of the script.
+I added parentheses in the DSL so that each object could be initialized as needed within the context of the script.
 The content between the parentheses would be passed as a `String`.
 Each class had its own mini-parser to interpret the `String` and configure the class object as needed.
 Most `String`s were simple so parsing was trivial.
 * `Package` does not appear in the script and yet it is the focal point of the DSL. `Package` is injected as the Context in `execute(Package packageToBeRouted)` and `isSatisfied(Package packageToBeRouted)`.
 We can assume that it’s always provided when an `Action` is executed or a `Condition` is evaluated.
 It’s the same as audio Tracks in the [Specification Smart Playlist](https://jhumelsine.github.io/2024/03/07/specification-design-pattern-use-case.html) example as well as the variable state storage Context in the [Rational Expression Evaluator](https://jhumelsine.github.io/2024/04/30/interpreter-design-pattern-parser-implementation.html) example.
 In all three Context is implicit.
 * The curly braces are optional in the example above.
 Curly braces are only required for `ActionList`s, but they can be useful for readability.
-NOTE: even if only added for readability, they will still be constructed as an `ActionList` containing only one `Action`.
+NOTE: even if only added for readability, they will still be constructed as an `ActionList` containing only one `Action` in the composite object parse tree.

 # The Grammar
 Given the example above, I defined a Grammar for the DSL: